-- Researchers can also feel exposed as a result of putting opinions or ideas up that have not been subject to the process of peer review.
+- Researchers can feel exposed as a result of putting opinions or ideas up that have not been subject to the process of peer review

-- Many researchers do not engage with social networking tools as they still view them as being peripheral in research.
+- Many researchers do not engage with social networking tools as they still view them as being peripheral to research

 PILOT - Communication by Marion Kelt, GCU, Imperial College, London and East Midlands Research Group is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.